A great alternative to turkey during the holidays is Two Whole Roasted Chickens. Spoil and impress your guests with a quick and easy but tasty recipe.

 Lastly, never cut into a roasted chicken right out of the oven.
 Let the juices redistribute first.
 Leave it untouched for 10 minutes, then cut into it.

-If you haven’t made up your mind yet about what kind of main dish you want to make for the holiday get togethers and need more inspiration, make sure you scan this Roast Lamb Shoulder and this Pork Shoulder Roast.
+If you haven’t made up your mind yet about what kind of main dish you want to make for the holiday get togethers and need more inspiration, make sure you scan this Roast Lamb Shoulder and this Instant Pot Pot Roast.

 If you want an additional side dish for these two whole roasted chickens, I recommend you check out Green Healthy Cooking’s most popular side dish: Bacon-Wrapped Green Beans.
 YUUUUUM!!!